About this Home

 One Child's Story

-When Gloria was just over one year old, her mother passed away.
-Her father was left to provide care for his children but he was living in impoverished conditions and unable to meet all of their basic needs.
+When Brian was just over one year old, his mother passed away from liver disease.
+His uncle was left to provide care for Brian and his older brother Ryan, but he was living in impoverished conditions and unable to meet all of their basic needs.

 Brian was brought to live at Kitui Baby Home this way he is able to receive the love and care he needs.